Why Fintech Needs a Specialized Affiliate Strategy

 4. Down Funnel Performance Tracking

-Most affiliate program are built around sales.
+Most affiliate programs are built around sales.
 This is often not the case for financial products.
 The affiliate's commission is typically paid out on a non-revenue generating action or is greater than actual cost a user pays at the time of conversion.
 These structures are built around expected down funnel revenue assumed through benchmarking data from other acquisition channels.

 That's why it's crucial to have a process in place to regularly check in on performance at the partner level.
-Affiliates prefer this data to be shared in real time reports, but when that's not possible, we review weekly and provide feedback to partners for optimization.
+Affiliates prefer this data to be shared in real-time reports, but when that's not possible, we review weekly and provide feedback to partners for optimization.
 Most partners can adjust down funnel performance with this feedback, but if not, there are plenty of other fish in the sea.

 5. Creative Commission Structures